 Bodywise Physical Therapy was established by Megan Moseley PT, LMT in 1995.
-What started as a one room office in the Downtown Athletic Club in Eugene, Oregon has evolved into a thriving practice with two locations in Portland.
-While our specialties have always included general orthopedics, spine rehabilitation, lymphedema and sports medicine, Bodywise has evolved onto a truly wholistic practice integrating hands-on treatments with Mindfulness, Pilates, and Trauma Release Exercise.
-Grounded in the believe we are all unique beings, we begin each new client with a meticulous bio-mechanical evaluation, assessing each joint in it’s relationship to the movement of the body as a whole.
+What started as a one-room office in the Downtown Athletic Club in Eugene, Oregon has evolved into a thriving practice with two locations in Portland.
+While our specialties have always included general orthopedics, spine rehabilitation, lymphedema, and sports medicine, Bodywise has evolved into a truly holistic practice integrating hands-on treatments with Mindfulness, Pilates, and Trauma Release Exercise.
+Grounded in the belief we are all unique beings, we begin each new client with a meticulous bio-mechanical evaluation, assessing each joint in it’s relationship to the movement of the body as a whole.
 Subsequently, the Bodywise approach to the treatment of pain and dysfunction incorporates education, manual therapy, flexibility exercises, stabilization training, motor-reprogramming, and functional integration.

 Flexibility: Think of your body as a pulley and lever system.
 If the pulleys (soft tissues) are too short/tight, the levers (bones and joints) cannot attain the proper alignment and movement.
 Poor posture, injuries and de-conditioning create compensatory shortening/tightening of your tissues.
 Gaining flexibility gives your body the opportunity to regain proper alignment and movement.
 In conjunction with hands-on interventions, you will be instructed in specific isolated stretching techniques designed to safely and effectively restore your body’s ability to be in alignment.